 District of Columbia, et al. v.
 Beretta U.S.A.
 Corp., et al., in the Superior Court for the District of Columbia.
 The District of Columbia and nine individual plaintiffs seek an unspecified amount of compensatory and exemplary damages and certain injunctive relief.
 On December 16, 2002, the Superior Court for the District of Columbia granted defendants' motion for judgment on the 22 pleadings in its entirety.
 On January 14, 2003, plaintiffs filed their notice of appeal to the District of Columbia Court of Appeals.
-The court of appeals issued its decision, which affirmed the dismissal of plaintiffs' common law negligence and public nuisance claims, but reversed the dismissal of the statutory strict liability count as to the individual plaintiffs.
-The court also reversed the dismissal of the statutory strict liability count as to the District of Columbia but only to the extent that the District seeks subrogated damages for named individuals for whom it has incurred medical expenses.
+The court of appeals issued its decision, which affirmed the dismissal of plaintiffs' common law negligence and public nuisance claims, but reversed the dismissal of the statutory strict liability count as to the District seeks subrogated damages for named individuals for whom it has incurred medical expenses.
 Plaintiffs and defendants each filed separate petitions for rehearing on May 13, 2004.
 Oral argument was held before the D.C.
 Court of Appeals on January 11, 2005.
 On April 21, 2005, the D.C.
 Court of Appeals issued an opinion affirming its earlier decision.
 On July 20, 2005, defendants filed a Petition for Writ of Certiorari to the United States Supreme Court.
 On October 3, 2005, the Supreme Court denied defendants' Petition for Certiorari.
 On October 26, 2005, we filed our Answer to the Third Amended Complaint.
 On October 27, 2005, defendants filed a Motion for Judgment on the Pleadings based on the PLCAA.
 On November 10, 2005, a status conference was held before Judge Brooke Hedge who set the briefing schedule for defendants' motion and stayed discovery pending a decision on defendants' motion.
 Plaintiff's opposition to defendants' motion was filed on December 19, 2005.
 Defendants' reply was filed on February 2, 2006.
 The United States Department of Justice filed its brief defending the constitutionality of the PLCAA on January 30, 2006.
 Oral argument was held on March 10, 2006.
 On May 22, 2006, the court granted defendants' motion for judgment on the pleadings and dismissed the case in its entirety.
 On June 20, 2006, the plaintiffs filed their notices of appeal.
 On November 2, 2006, plaintiffs filed their opening briefs.
 The defendants' and the government's briefs were filed on January 16, 2007.
 The plaintiffs' reply was filed on February 28, 2007.
 Briefing was completed in the D.C.
 Court of Appeals on March 28, 2007.
 Oral argument was held on November 20, 2007.
-No decision has been issued to date.
+On January 10, 2008, the D.C. court of Appeals issued an opinion affirming the trial court's dismissal of plaintiffs' case pursuant to the PLCAA.
+On February 25, 2008, plaintiffs filed a petition for rehearing.